chrisladd/fumes/README.md

 Fumes automatically parameterizes hard-coded elements like colors, using PaintCode's automatically generated code comments as naming guidelines.
 It also converts the resulting object from `NSObject` to `UIView`, and sets the hardcoded color values as defaults, while exposing properties for clients to customize.

+## Installation

+Download and build the project located at `mac-cli`--this will install the `fumes` executable to your `/usr/local/bin`.

+Alternatively, you can copy the `fumes` binary from `bin/fumes` to `/usr/local/bin`

 ## Usage

-Copy the `fumes` binary to `usr/local/bin`

-then specify source and target directories:
+Specify source and target files:

-`fumes source_dir target_dir`
+`fumes ./path/to/SourceFile.swift ./path/to/DestinationFile.swift`

-You may also specify a `--super SuperClass` for the finished code, or accept the default of `UIView`.

 ## Options